 Switch to a Merchant Account With Up-To-Date Fraud Measures

-In a related vein, you will want to make sure your new payment processor is up to date on fraud measures.
-Once upon a time, criminals used magnetic strip skimmers to collect credit card information and replicate fake cards.
+You will want to make sure your new payment processor is up to date on fraud measures.
+It was popular for criminals to use magnetic strip skimmers to collect credit card information and replicate fake cards.
 With the advent of contactless technology, some of this fraud has disappeared.

 But where there is a will, there is a way, and criminals are constantly cooking up new ways to steal credit card information.
 It goes without saying that online payment methods are very susceptible to fraud.
 Your payment processor should be using the latest technology to work with banks and card networks to prevent fraudulent purchases.